SingleManTH/agiletoolkit.org/docs/core/architecture.md

 Agile Toolkit Views offer some pretty neat features to make this process as simple, fast and reliable as possible:

-* Views are independent of each other and can be plugged together without any problems with name clashes or data corruption
+* Views are independent of each other and can be plugged together freely
 * Complex trees of Views are rendered automatically
-* View components are easy to extend and customise
+* View components are easy to extend and customize
 * Views can manipulate jQuery and jQuery UI programically through PHP
 * The built-in View components automate issues such as AJAX event handling, XSS avoidance and user error messages
 * Views are styled with a Bootstrap-like CSS framework that's easy to skin or adapt.